learning-lte/osmo-nitb-scripts/README.md

 {
    "scripts":{
       "sms":{
-         "enabled": false,
+         "enabled": true,
-         "sender_extension": "John Connor",
+         "sender_extension": "DragonOS",
          "message":[
-            "If you are reading this, then you are resistance" ]
+            "If you are reading this, you are on the DragonOS BTS Network" ]
       },
       "ussd":{
          "enabled": false,
          "ussd_type": 1,
          "message":[
-            "Welcome to our l33t hax0r network.",
+            "Welcome to DragonOS!",
-            "If you are reading this, then you are true L33T 1337 H4xXx0r" ]
+            "If you are reading this, you are on the DragonOS BTS Network" ]
       },
       "call":{
-         "enabled": true,
+         "enabled": false,
          "caller_extension": 666,
          "voice-file": "tt-monkeys"
       }